jbilander/Amiga_DB23_video_adapter/README.md

 ***

-Ok good, now the switch, solder it on and make a hole in the plastic hood (several small drill holes will do):
+Ok good, now the switch, solder it on and make a hole in the plastic hood (several small drill holes will do, or one 5 mm bulls-eye drill hole.):
 <br />

 <a href="images/Amiga_DB23_video_adapter_rev1a_pic10.jpg">